 When you first import a file, you may experience a delay while the media is being processed and cached.

 A database retains links to each of the cached media files.
-This media cache database is shared with Adobe Media Encoder, After Effects, Premiere Pro, Encore, and Soundbooth, so each of these applications can each read from and write to the same set of cached media files.
+This media cache database is shared with Adobe Media Encoder, After Effects, Premiere Pro, and Audition, so each of these applications can each read from and write to the same set of cached media files.
 If you change the location of the database from within any of these applications, the location is updated for the other applications, too.
 Each application can use its own cache folder, but the same database keeps track of them.

 Cleaning the database and cache with the Clean button does not remove files that are associated with footage items for which the source files are still available.
 To manually remove conformed files and index files, navigate to the media cache folder and delete the files.

 For more information, see How do I manage the Media Cache in Premiere Pro?

 By default, Premiere Pro renders video using the maximum number of available processors, up to 16.
 However, some sequences, such as those containing high-resolution source video or still images, require large amounts of memory for the simultaneous rendering of multiple frames.
 These sequences can force Premiere Pro to cancel rendering and to give a Low Memory Warning alert.
 In these cases, you can maximize the available memory by changing the rendering optimization preference from Performance to Memory.
 Change this preference back to Performance when rendering no longer requires memory optimization.